Who is Hannah Hampton? England goalkeeping hero filling Mary Earps’ gloves at Euro 2025

 Hampton, though, can offer nothing but praise.
 She sent Earps a message to congratulate her on an “unbelievable” international career, adding that she wasn’t expecting to receive one in return.
 “I think that’s all I really can do,” she shrugs.
 Beth Mead, sitting alongside Hampton during England’s pre-Euros media day at St George’s Park, reaffirms that she will have the support of the squad.
 “Ultimately, Hannah just needs to play each game at a time, enjoy her football,” Mead says.
 “She’s there for a reason.”

-Hampton endured a shaky start to the quarter-final against Sweden but then made a few key stops, keeping England in the game at 2-0 down.
+Hampton endured a shaky start to the quarter-final against Sweden but then made a few key stops, keeping England in the game at 2-0 down with a brilliant save to deny Fridolina Rolfo.
 And in the nerve-jangling shoot-out, she made two vital saves as the Lionesses eventually emerged victorious.
-The defending champions now face Italy in the semi-finals on Tuesday.
+The defending champions now face Italy in the semi-finals.

 But if the comparisons to Earps are still inevitable, Hampton is more aware than anyone of the role she now has to play and the path there is to follow.
 “We’re gonna miss her as a person here,” Hampton says.
 “She’s a big personality in this team and she glued us all together at times when we needed to be.
 I think it’s been difficult for everyone to come to terms with what her decision is, but we have to respect that.”